Pixplicity/beginners-workshop/lesson2/README.md

 And than add the `@DebugLog` annotation to any method you want to _debug log_.

-A couple of the Activity life cycle methods in the [MainActivity](lesson02/lifecyclelogger/src/main/java/com/pixplicity/workshop/beginners/lifecyclelogger/MainActivity.java) in [lesson02](lesson02) are annotated with the `@DebugLog` annotation.
+A couple of the Activity life cycle methods in the [MainActivity](lifecyclelogger/src/main/java/com/pixplicity/workshop/beginners/lifecyclelogger/MainActivity.java) in this lesson are annotated with the `@DebugLog` annotation.
 Take that project for a spin to get a grasp of how your activity is managed by the system.
 Tip, rotate your device and see what happens.
 Can you explain why this happens?

 ## Exercises

 ### Exercise 02.01: Adding new views to the layout

-Open the [activity_main.xml](lesson02/lifecyclelogger/src/main/res/layout/activity_main.xml) file in the [lesson02](lesson02) project in Android Studio and click on the **Design** tab next to the **Text** tab below.
+Open the [activity_main.xml](lifecyclelogger/src/main/res/layout/activity_main.xml) file in the `lesson2` project in Android Studio and click on the **Design** tab next to the **Text** tab below.
 You should see something like this.

 ![Android Design Tool View](img/as-design-tool-view.png)
 > Android Design Tool View